Charles-Zhang-Somewhere/Somewhere/README.md

 1. **Tag**: ID (Always incremental, unique), Name (Tags are first-class objects)
 2. **File (item)**: ID (Always incremental, unique), Name (Name and or path; Nott-nullable), Content (Blob), Meta (YAML: Size, MD5, Remark), EntryDate - for physical file, physical folder, virtual file (note and resource)
 3. **FileTag**: FileID, TagID
-4. **Log**: DateTime, Event (include relevant IDs and all details) - server mosltly reference purpose
+4. **Journal**: *DateTime*, *Event* (include relevant updated item IDs/Names and all details), *Type*; This table serves mosltly reference purpose and doesn't affect core functionality, but can be exploited.
-3. **Configuration**: key, value
+3. **Configuration**: *Key*, *Value*, *Type*, *Comment*
-4. (Future) Rule (A,B,C)
+4. (Future; Deprecated) Rule (A,B,C) - Deprecated, defined by internal referencing relationship as indicated by names and tags, per Knolwedge Subsystem, see design notes on knolwedge subsystem (or maybr article on it)
-5. (Future) Hierarchy (A/B/C)
+5. (Future; Deprecated) Hierarchy (A/B/C) - Same as above, can be deduced directly from knowledge subsystem
 6. (Future) Revision: FileID, RevisionID, Content, RevisionTime

 # (Temporary) License

-Before Somewhere reach a stable release, i.e. release version V0.5.0 or 250 commits - whichever comes first, you are ONLY allowed to download, compile and read the code.
-Released binary files are always free to be used in anyway you see fit - except no redistribution of source and binary files are allowed until further notice.
+Before Somewhere reach a *stable release*, i.e. release version **V0.5.0** or **250** commits - whichever comes first, you are ONLY allowed to download, compile and read the code.
+Released binary files are always free to be used in anyway you see fit but you are responsible to be aware of any future changes - except no redistribution of source and binary files are allowed until further notice.

 When the concept and documentation for Somewhere is mature I will relax the license terms and provide a truly free license.

 # Trouble Shooting for Compilation

 1. Some unit test are "manual", this is intentional😉;
-2. You need to publish Somewhere, SomewhereStandard and SW projects to target platform (Portable won't work) before you can debug SomewhereDesktop
+2. You need to publish **Somewhere**, **SomewhereStandard** and **SW** projects to target platform (**Portable** configuration won't work) before you can debug **SomewhereDesktop**.